Learn The Buttons

 Under that, you’ll find the Poultry button for chickens and alike.

 On the top right of the pot, you’ll find the Rice button.
 It’s the only button that it’s time isn’t adjustable.
 It’s because the rice button adjusts the time to the amount of rice you put in the pot.
 This button is for white rice – use it for cooking Jasmin and Basmati rice.
-Just put the rice in, and your done – don’t open the lid until the time is up.
+Just put the rice in, and you are done – don’t open the lid until the time is up.

 Underneath the rice button, you’ll find the grain button – use it for brown rice and wild rice.